harsh-bhalwar/Cloud-Infrastructure-Project/README.md

-# Industrial Training Project: Deployment of a Backend Web Service on Google Cloud Platform
+# Cloud Infrastructre Project: Deployment of a Backend Web Service on Google Cloud Platform

 A Node.js and Express.js REST API project that demonstrates end-to-end deployment of a backend web service on Google Cloud Platform (GCP) using industry-standard cloud infrastructure components.